-Johnny Whitaker began acting in commercials in the early 60s, and In 1966, he acted in a major feature, The Russians Are Coming, the Russians Are Coming, which also starred Brian Keith.
+Johnny Whitaker began acting in commercials in the early 60s, and In 1966, he acted in a major feature, The Russians Are Coming, The Russians Are Coming, which also starred Brian Keith.
 During his time as a child actor, we saw him guest-star on several popular shows, including two episodes of Green Acres and three of Gunsmoke.
-He continued his massive successful child acting career with 1973’s Sid and Marty Krofft created, Sigmund and the Sea Monsters.
+He continued his massively successful child acting career with 1973’s Sid and Marty Krofft created Saturday morning series, Sigmund and the Sea Monsters.
 That same year he was a terrific Tom Sawyer in the film of the same name.

 Sadly though, Johnny wasn’t in the clear in terms of troubles as he grew up.
 He struggled hard with addiction, especially after a failed marriage and giving up his Mormon beliefs.
 He was arrested twice and states in an interview that he “lost everything.”
 His family held an intervention and presented him with an ultimatum — get clean or get excommunicated.
 Thankfully, he was able to overcome his struggles and become sober.
 Since then, he has become a certified mental health professional as a drug and alcohol counselor.

 Apparently, Johnny and his TV-sibling Kathy Garver had some bad blood in the last few seasons.
 But A few years back, the two reunited to bury the hatchet.

 Johnny apologized on Oprah’s Where Are They Now? segment and Kathy responded, “If you had, at any time in all of the gigs that I set you up for, called me and said, ‘Thank you,’ that would have been very nice.”
 In recent years, he’s returned to acting!
 Today, at 62 years old, he couldn’t pass up a returning role in the 2016 Amazon reboot of Sigmund and the Sea Monsters.
 We’ve also seen him recently in 2021 in an episode of the series TV Therapy.

 Sebastian Cabot (Giles French)